muratk5n/thirdwave/en/index.md

 ---

-Macron - Trump, no one got handcucked?
+Macron - Trump meeting, and no one got handcucked this time?
 Very strange.

 ---